-- 1. All parts should be thoroughly cleaned with a suitable solvent or replaced with new ones if necessary. - All sealing faces should be perfectly clean.
-All gaskets, O-rings, oil seals, and locking devices with a nylock feature are replaced with new if disturbed from position. - Check shaft for runout, scratches, grooves, or any possible damage.
+- All parts should be thoroughly cleaned with a suitable solvent or replaced with new ones if necessary. - 2.
+All sealing faces should be perfectly clean.
+All gaskets, O-rings, seals, and locking devices with a nylock feature are replaced with new if disturbed from position. - Check shaft for runout, scratches, grooves, or any possible damage.
 Touch up scratches and grooves with a polishing cloth and inspect for remaining grooves or deep scratches.
-A bent or excessively damaged shaft should be replaced. - Inspect volute and backhead for pitting, scoring, and erosion.
-The inside of the volute and backhead should be free of any pits or grooves.
+A bent or excessively damaged shaft should be replaced. - Inspect casing and back cover for pitting, scoring, and erosion.
+The inside of the casing and back cover should be free of any pits or grooves.
 The maximum allowable depth is 1/8" (3mm).
-Replace the volute or backhead if any of these defects are present.

-- 5. Inspect mechanical seal.
+Replace the casing or back cover if any of these defects are present. - 5.
+Inspect mechanical seal.
 Repair or replace mechanical seal that is extremely worn or damaged. - Inspect impeller, fan, and coupling keys for distortion and push fit into keyways.
 The keys should be square on all four edges.
 They should fit without having to be forced.
 The keys should not rock in keyway.
 Replace keys or shaft if necessary. - 7.
 Inspect tubing for kinking.
 Replace kinked tubing. - 8.
 If the impeller shows excessive wear due to erosion or pitting, so that performance cannot be restored, it must be replaced.
 If a new impeller is installed, check to make sure that it is balanced and of the correct trim. - 9.
 Check the wear ring clearance as follows: - a.
-Measure outside diameter of front impeller hub (2) in three places. - b.
-Measure inside diameter of volute wear ring (7\) in three places. - c.
-If difference between the high reading of the inside diameter of the volute wear ring (7\) and the low reading of the outside diameter of the impeller (2) hub exceeds double the maximum clearances given in Table 11, replace the volute wear ring according to Section XI, Paragraph E. - d.
-Measure outside diameter of back impeller hub (2) in three places. - e.
-Measure inside diameter of the backhead wear ring (7X) in three places. - f.
-If difference between the high reading of the inside diameter of the backhead wear ring (7X) and the low reading of the outside diameter of the back impeller (2) hub exceeds double the maximum clearances given in Table 11, replace the backhead wear ring according to Section XI, Paragraph E. - 10.
-Check diameter of the discharge nozzle (224\) against the diameter listed on the nameplate and confirm they match.
-If they do not, replace the discharge nozzle to the correct diameter that matches the nameplate.
+Measure outside diameter of front impeller hub (002) in three places. - b.
+Measure inside diameter of casing wear ring (007) in three places. - c.
+If difference between the high reading of the inside diameter of the casing wear ring (007) and the low reading of the outside diameter of the impeller (002) hub exceeds double the maximum clearances given in Table 11, replace the casing wear ring according to Section XI, Paragraph E. - d.
+Measure outside diameter of back impeller hub (002) in three places. - e.
+Measure inside diameter of the back cover wear ring (007A) in three places.

+f.
+If difference between the high reading of the inside diameter of the back cover wear ring (007A) and the low reading of the outside diameter of the back impeller (002) hub exceeds double the maximum clearances given in Table 11, replace the back cover wear ring according to Section XI, Paragraph E.